Face Equality International

 Lecturer, trainer, director, customer service consultant.
 Passionate about face equality: focus on the person not their appearance.
 Mother of three.
 A bit busy.

-Selfie photo of Charlotte.
-Charlotte has blonde hair tied up and is wearing a black top.
+Portrait photo of Charlotte who is smiling.
+She has short blonde hair and is wearing glasses.

 Daughter of James Partridge, Founder of FEI.
 Over 10 years’ experience in School Leadership.
 Mum to 2 lovely girls, a hamster and a cockapoo.